 Sunil is also a member of the KPMG Enterprise Global Innovative Startups Network.
 In this role, he coordinates with KPMG offices around the world and brings back best practice to the Canadian practice for KPMG’s global initiatives, as it relates to working with the innovation ecosystem including entrepreneurs, fast growing private equity and venture backed companies.

-Peter Zukow, Vice Chair and Secretary of the Board
+Peter Zukow, Secretary of the Board

 Peter Zukow joined Kinark Child and Family Services’ Board of Directors in June 2016.
 He currently acts as the Vice Chair and Secretary of the Board and as a Chair of the Governance Committee.

 Peter is the President of the Central Region for Optimum Talent.
 Over the past 21 years, Peter has been a driving force in the professional and executive search community recruiting the very best talent in a wide cross section of industries.
 Prior to joining Optimum Talent, Peter was the President of Lock Search Group, one of Canada’s largest professional search firms with 10 offices across Canada.

 Peter has a Bachelor of Arts in political science and economics from the University of Western Ontario and has obtained his AESC Advanced Certificate in Executive Search and Leadership from Cornell University.

 Peter is an active member of Presidents of Enterprising Organizations (PEO) and a Member of the Board of Directors for the Canadian Women’s Hockey League (CWHL).
 Peter has served as a Board member for Frist Interview Network and Unionville Minor Hockey Association and was also Big Brother.